Communication on Progress

-A Communication on Progress (COP) seeks to inform a company’s stakeholders about its progress in implementing the Global Compact’s 10 principles.
-The purpose of the COP is both to ensure and deepen the commitment of Global Compact participants and to safeguard the integrity of the initiative.
-In addition, the collection of COPs on the Global Compact website creates a rich source of corporate practice examples that serve as a basis for learning and continuous performance improvement.
-Global Compact signatories are obliged to publish annually a COP compliant with UNGC requirements.
+A COP seeks to inform a company’s stakeholders about its progress in implementing the UN Global Compact’s Ten Principles and the Sustainable Development Goals (SDGs).
+The purpose of the COP is both to ensure and deepen the commitment of UN Global Compact Participants and Signatories, and to safeguard the integrity of the initiative.
+In addition, the collection of COPs on the UN Global Compact website creates a rich source of corporate practice examples that serve as a basis for learning and continuous performance improvement.
+UN Global Compact business Participants and Signatories are obliged to publish annually a COP compliant with UN Global Compact requirements.

 Kindly note that non-business UN Global Compact Signatories are required to submit an annual Communication on Engagement (COE).